2023 Baylor Bears football team

 The Bears played their home games at McLane Stadium in Waco, Texas, its 9th year of hosting play.
 The Bears failed to qualify for a bowl game and suffered their first losing season since 2020 following their loss to Kansas State.

-The Baylor Bears football team drew an average home attendance of 43,388 in 2023.
+The Baylor Bears football team drew an average home attendance of 43,388 in 2023, down from 45,463 in 2022.